 FRESH WATER CONSUMED AND WASTEWATER GENERATED

-We have been working hard over the past several years to systematically track and meter all of our water use and all of our wastewater and carefully analyze our water performance.
-Our Environment Health and Safety (EHS) managers in all Darigold plants have been working to identify and fix leaks, reuse water when possible, and develop process changes that reduce water consumption.
-These efforts have paid dividends by allowing us to reduce fresh water consumption overall by 2.7% and fresh water intensity (gallons of water per pound of milk processed) by 1.8% from 2011 to 2015.
+We have been working hard to systematically track and meter not only our fresh water use but also our wastewater, to ensure optimum performance.
+Our Environment Health and Safety (EHS) managers in all Darigold plants have been working to identify and fix leaks, reuse water when possible and develop process changes that reduce overall water consumption.
+These efforts have paid dividends.
+From 2011 to 2015, we reduced our fresh water consumption overall by 2.7% and fresh water intensity (gallons of water per pound of milk processed) by 1.8% .
 This represents true improvement, as our total product volume was essentially flat over this time period.

-Learn about the innovative water reclamation project Darigold and the city of Lynden, Wash. are collaborating on to benefit the community.
+Darigold and the city of Lynden, Wash. are collaborating on an innovative water reclamation project designed to benefit the community.
+Learn more about the Lynden water reclamation project.